aragon/AGPs/AGPs/AGP-CS.md

 ## Amount of the transfer

-A total of $x, will be allocated to the Aragon Chain.
+A total of $500,000, will be allocated to the Aragon Chain.
 Invoices will be sent to the Aragon Association, and compensation will be at their discretion.

 ## Number and frequency of transfers if recurring (enter “1” if only one payment will be made)